Please enable JavaScript to ensure auto alt text generation works properly

 The exact Target video interview questions—and how to answer them

-These six questions have appeared consistently across 2023 and 2024 interviews.
+These six questions are commonly reported by candidates who've completed Target's screening process.
 Let’s go through them one by one.

 1. Why are you interested in this position, and how does your experience align?